 The chickens, ducks and turkeys live together in a barn with free access to a predator-safe pasture.

 The goats are a wonderful part of the sanctuary and often provide amusement.
 Charlotte arrived as a baby and was bottle fed on the farm.
 She amuses us with her antics and will climb on anything within reach.
 When Charlotte first arrived, she was so tiny she lived in the house and slept on a raised dog bed.
-Blizzie, Rudi, and Bilbo came from an animal sanctuary that closed.
+Blizzie, and Rudi came from an animal sanctuary that closed.
 They quickly adjusted to their new life and new friends.
 Fievel was brought to us as a baby in 2022 and lived with his best friend Petunia until he was old enough to move to the large pasture.
 He has become best friends with Bella, our other miniature goat cross, and Charlotte.
 In March of 2022 we welcomed four Miniature Silky Fainting goats to the family – Sinatra who is named for his beautiful blue eyes, twin sisters Amber and Onyx, and sweet little Franklin.
 The youngest residents, Chocolate and Leilah arrived in 2023 at 5 weeks of age.
 Leilah lost part of her ears and back legs to frostbite.

 Our donkeys Edgar, Donqui and Hodie enjoy their own pasture with limited fresh grass, which is essential for their health.
 Hodie’s previous life with an inappropriate diet has caused permanent hoof deformities and she is prone to laminitis flare-ups.
 She is being kept comfortable with regular hoof trimming and a low sugar and low starch diet.
 She has made wonderful progress since arriving in December of 2021.